 Possibly one of the most important steps to a good oven spring is the way it is baked.
 The focus should be on two things:

 - Steam – The more steam you can retain during baking, the longer your loaf will have to grow in the oven.

 - High heat – The hotter your oven can get during the initial bake, the faster it can grow before the crust hardens and the shape is formed.

 The easiest and most effective way to do this of course is to use a good quality Dutch oven.
-(Check out my article here for information on which Dutch oven I like to use).
+(Check out my article here for information on which Dutch oven I like to use.
+I compared 2 of my favorite Dutch ovens in this article).
 You simply bake the loaf of bread inside the Dutch oven, and you have the perfect environment of steam and heat to get the best possible oven spring.

 If you don’t have a Dutch oven, the other option is to use plenty of steam.
 Blast your oven to as high as it will go and preheat it for a good hour before using it.
 If you have a baking stone or two like these (Amazon link), even better, as this will help to retain the heat even more.